Where to Invest in Real Estate in 2025: Roots, EquityMultiple, Concreit, and Gatsby Investment

 Invest With Roots

 With a $100 minimum investment and a one-of-a-kind model that builds wealth for both investors and renters, Roots is a great opportunity for those seeking positive social impact alongside strong returns.
-Start investing today with just 5 minutes of your time.
+Start investing today, in just 5 minutes.

 Sources